TrisPatt/hangman/README.md

 - Code for the "clear_screen()" function researched on stack overflow
 - Heroku template supplied by Code Institute
 - Readme template supplied by Code Institute
+- Link to ASCII art for gallows provided by my mentor Mitko Bachvarov